Key takeaways:

 - Berries (blueberries, raspberries, strawberries)

-- Green leafy vegetables such as spinach and kale
+- Green leafy vegetables like spinach and kale

 - Broccoli and cauliflower

-- tomatoes
+- Tomatoes

-2. Omega-3 fats: The natural inflammation fighters
+2. Omega-3 fats: The natural inflammation resolvers

 Best sources: